radiomicsgroup/SpinFlowSim/examples/tutorial1.md

+# How to initialise objects from the class _pipenet_ to resolve vascular networks

-**WE ARE POLISHING THIS CODE.
-IT WILL BE HERE IN THE COMING DAYS - APOLOGIES FOR THE INCONVENIENCE!!**
+**NOTE: WE ARE STILL POLISHING THIS CODE.
+WE WILL BE DONE IN THE COMING DAYS - APOLOGIES FOR THE INCONVENIENCE!!**

-**Initializing a pipenet object**
+## Initializing a pipenet object

 _pipenet_ is a Class used to define a vascular network that can be later used to simulated IVIM MRI diffusion signals.
 In our framework, a vascular network is nothing but a collection of _nodes_, connected through _pipes_, representing capillaries.